 Guide to Permitting

-Project approval and permitting are conducted by both the Zoning and Development Review Division and the Bureau of Building Inspection.
-Once Zoning approval for any land or building project has been granted, BBI will review the project and issue building permits.
-Click here for a guide to the City of Pitsburgh's permitting process.
+Project approval and permitting are conducted by both the Zoning and Development Review Division and Department of Permits, Licenses, and Inspections.
+Once Zoning approval for any land or building project has been granted, PLI will review the project and issue building permits.
+Click here for a guide to the City of Pittsburgh's permitting process.